SD-RSiX/GNS3-Lab/lab/README.md

 ### Importing Docker images to GNS3

-After installing GNS3 and Docker, open GNS3 and import Open vSwitch and iX Quagga Router images throught __File__ > __Import Appliance__ and select the _.gns3a_ files into the _lab_ directory of this project (the images are imported individually) and install the images in GNS3 according your preferences.
+After installing GNS3 and Docker, open GNS3 and import all the _.gns3a_ files in the _GNS3-import_ folder (one by one).
+You may change some options in the importing dialog according to your preferences.

 ### Importing Cisco IOS image